danielgtaylor/huma/README.md

 ## Testing

-The Go standard library provides useful testing utilities.
-Huma routers implement the [`http.Handler`](https://golang.org/pkg/net/http/#Handler) interface.
+The Go standard library provides useful testing utilities and Huma routers implement the [`http.Handler`](https://golang.org/pkg/net/http/#Handler) interface they expect.
 Huma also provides a `humatest` package with utilities for creating test routers capable of e.g. capturing logs.

 You can see an example in the [`examples/test`](https://github.com/danielgtaylor/huma/tree/master/examples/test) directory: